-DOE will only process waiver requests after an award has been made and for which the requests have been submitted in accordance with the term and conditions of the award.
-Waiver requests must be reviewed by DOE and the Office of Management and Budget's (OMB) Made in America Office and are subject to a public comment period of no less than 15 calendar days.
+DOE will only process waiver requests after an award has been made and for which the requests have been submitted in accordance with the terms and conditions of the award.
+Waiver requests must be reviewed by DOE and the Office of Management and Budget's Made in America Office and are subject to a public comment period of no less than 15 calendar days.

-Waiver Requests may be submitted utilizing Optional Form 2211 (OF2211) or any other format to provide the required information below.
 DOE or OMB may request additional information for consideration of the wavier.
 DOE may reject or grant waivers in whole or in part depending on its review, analysis, and/or feedback from OMB or the public.
 DOEs final determination regarding approval or rejection of the waiver request may not be appealed by a Recipient.
-The waiver request review and public comment process required for a waiver determination can take up to 65 calendar days.